|The tables and chairs have been rearranged; otherwise|

 After being named director of the Museum of the City of New York, Brown moved his wife and young daughter into the mansion.
 That may have been one of the reasons why the board ousted him in 1926.

 Suffice it to say that the Society’s librarian, Alexander Wall, was unhappy to learn about the new museum.
-After Henry Collins Brown wrote to him, “We are a going concern,” Wall replied:
+After Henry Collins Brown wrote to him that “We are a going concern,” Wall replied: